K-Mekata-bio/Meta-analysis-pipeline-mkt-sansyo/README.md

 # Meta-analysis of RNA-seq

 This shell script is an advanced version designed for the batch processing of SRA (Sequence Read Archive) data.
 The script is responsible for downloading SRA data, converting SRA files to FASTQ format, trimming and quality control, and quantification using Salmon.
+The operating environment is described in "env.sh".

 ## Defining the List of SRPs